 \paragraph{Actions, Utility, and Optimal Prediction.}

-Agents make a prediction of $y$ given the covariates $x$, which formally means that they construct a prediction function $f$ that maps $x$ into $y$, i.e., $f: \mathbb{R}^k \rightarrow \mathbb{R}.$ Their utility is maximized by minimizing a standard quadratic loss function, equal to the square of the difference between the true $y$ and their forecast $f$, i.e., $- (y-f)^2.$ Denote by $\loss (f,\theta)$ the agent's loss under prediction function $f$ if the true DGP is $Q_\theta$, i.e.,
+Agents make a prediction of $y$ given covariates $x$.
+Formally, they construct a prediction function $f$ that maps $x$ into $y$, i.e., $f: \mathbb{R}^k \rightarrow \mathbb{R}.$ They minimize a standard quadratic loss function, equal to the square of the difference between the true $y$ and their forecast $f$, i.e., $(y-f)^2.$ Denote by $\loss (f,\theta)$ the agent's loss under prediction function $f$ if the true DGP is $Q_{\theta}$, i.e.,